-SAPPHIRE LEGAL - Employment, Unemployment, Construction & Real Estate Attorney
+SAPPHIRE LEGAL - Employment Law, Unemployment, Construction & Real Estate Attorney

 Discrimination is a legal claim under both state and federal employment law.
 Employers are prohibited from discriminating against employees based on race, age, gender, religion, ethnic background, sexual preference, and disability.
-If you are treated differently for other reasons, you do not have a legal claim for discrimination.
-If your employer has discriminated against you and you are a member of one of the protected classes identified above, reach out to us for help.
+If your employer has discriminated against you and you are a member of one of the protected classes identified above, our attorney can help by providing legal advice and representation regarding your legal issue.

-Retaliation claims involve adverse employment action taken against an employee as a result of exercising a protected right in employment such as reporting violations of the law, participating in union activities, or testifying as a witness.
+Retaliation claims involve adverse employment action taken against an employee as a result of exercising a protected right in employment such as reporting violations of the law, participating in union activities, and/or testifying as a witness.
 Retaliation can be as obvious as a demotion or as slight as a change in work schedule.
 Many people confuse the common meaning of retaliation with the legal definition.
 If you are retaliated against for reasons not associated with your protected rights in employment, you do not have a legal claim.
-If you have been retaliated against in response to your protected activity, give us a call.
+If you have been retaliated against in response to your protected activity, our attorney can help by providing legal advice and representation.
+She has nearly two decades of experience practicing employment law, and our clients benefit from her vast experience and knowledge.

 Sexual harassment is sex (gender) discrimination.
 Sexual harassment can occur in one of two ways: quid pro quo (this for that), meaning that a supervisor has held a benefit or consequence over an employee's head in exchange for sexual favors, or a hostile work environment, meaning that the sexual harassment can be directed at a coworker but creates a hostile work environment for everyone (see hostile work environment for more information).
 Even though an employee may engage in certain behavior in compliance with the harasser's threats, he or she may still have a claim for sexual harassment.
 Sexual harassment includes directly making a pass at an employee and/or jokes or photographs of a sexual nature being shared at work.
 You should not keep quiet about sexual harassment but should seek our employment lawyer's legal advice before you file a complaint!